magento/devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 15.7.2.
 All data manipulation requests should be made with POST requests.

 15.8.
-Frequently update the third-party libraries used in the project/component to eliminate known vulnerabilities.
+Frequently update third-party libraries used in the project/component to eliminate known vulnerabilities.

 15.9.
 Local File Inclusion (LFI) protection.